-Vegan Scalloped Potatoes with Cabbage 🌱 An absolutely delicious vegan twist on a classic side dish.
-Created with thinly sliced potatoes layered between tender leaves of cabbage, creamy plant-based cheese and baked to perfection.
+Vegan Scalloped Potatoes with Cabbage 🌱 Thinly sliced potatoes layered between tender leaves of cabbage, creamy plant-based cheese and baked to perfection.
 You're going to love this simple 4-ingredient, gluten-free recipe!

 If you've visited here before, you may have noticed we're big on potatoes.
 Taters are a major staple in our pantry.
 We cook with potatoes several times a week and are constantly on the lookout for new ways to prepare them.
 This recipe is our latest favorite!

 My husband and recipe co-developer, John, was inspired by an episode of a BBC series called Two Greedy Italians .
 The host created a remarkably easy looking dish he called a potato and cabbage bake or tortino di patate e cavolo.
 It looked delicious, but his recipe included dairy butter and cheese.
-John recreated the dish by using vegan butter and Miyoko's Mozz vegan mozzarella.
+John recreated the dish using all vegan ingredients.
 It was amazing.

 Why we love this recipe